-“Through EU expertise and feminine leadership, I unlock transformation of individuals to find their voice, teams to fulfil their mission in alignment and organisations to lead in a new responsible business conduct.
-Let’s explore this new possibility.
+“Through expertise in impact development and feminine leadership, I unlock transformation of individuals to find their authentic voice & flow, teams to fulfil their mission via emotionally intelligent collaboration, and organisations to walk the talk of inclusion and well-being.
+Let’s explore this possibility.

 Hello beautiful soul!

 I am Lucia.
-I have a feeling you have been guided here because you are curious to explore how we can co-create transformation in the EU.
-Maybe you wonder why a public servant would embark on a rather unorthodox journey of political campaigning or podcast production.
-Or maybe because you have noticed commonalities in our life journeys.
+I have a feeling you have been guided here to explore if we would be a good fit in getting you unstuck on your journey of creating a life that feels healthy, wealthy and excitingly meaningful.
+Maybe you wonder why a public servant would embark on a rather unorthodox journey of political campaigning, podcast production or freelance coaching.
+Maybe you already notice commonalities in what we create in the world.
 Are you curious to dig deeper into the story of how I went about re-discovering my passions and creating new forms of self-expression to feel more alive, aligned and impactful?
 Welcome and read on.

 What am I about?